Southcentral Alaska

 The area includes Cook Inlet, the Matanuska-Susitna Valley, the Kenai Peninsula, Prince William Sound, and the Copper River Valley.
 Tourism, fisheries, and petroleum production are important economic activities.

 Cities

 The major city is Anchorage.
 Other major towns include Palmer, Wasilla, Kenai, Soldotna, Homer, Seward, Valdez, and Cordova.

 Climate

 The climate of Southcentral Alaska is subarctic.
 Temperatures range from an average high of 65 F in July to an average low of 10 F in December.
-The hours of daylight per day varies from 20 hours in June and July to 6 hours in December and January.
+The hours of daylight per day vary from 20 hours in June and July to 6 hours in December and January.
 The coastal areas consist of temperate rainforests and alder shrublands.
 The interior areas are covered by boreal forests.

 Mountains

 The terrain of Southcentral Alaska is shaped by seven mountain ranges: